sap-tutorials/Tutorials/tutorials/cp-aibus-dox-swagger-ui/cp-aibus-dox-swagger-ui.md

 If the status of the document (indicated by the **status** field) is **PENDING** instead of **DONE**, then it means that the service is still extracting some fields and the returned JSON file does not yet contain all the requested fields.

-You have now successfully used our machine learning model to get field value predictions for the document you uploaded to Document Information Extraction.
+You have now successfully used our machine learning model to get field value predictions for the document you uploaded to the Document Information Extraction service.

 You can repeat step 4 and delete the client you created in step 5.